Documentation

 Adjusting image sizes

 The size of the images displayed in your store can directly impact overall performance.
-To optimize image rendering in your website, we recommend that you adopt the practices detailed in Best practices for rendering images regarding the media type used in your theme.
+To optimize image rendering on your website, we recommend that you adopt the practices detailed in Best practices for rendering images regarding the media type used in your theme.

 Check this link to learn more about the best practices for rendering images.